Who can use this feature?

 Welcome to Qwil Messenger.

-It is great to have your organisation on.
+It is great to have your organisation on board.

 Chat has fundamentally changed the way we communicate with our family and friends.
 You now have the same technology, albeit secure and compliant, for your workplace enabling staff to provide better service to clients and streamline processes.